 Tornado watch issued for parts of North Texas as rain moves into Tarrant County

-A tornado watch was in effect Wednesday for several North Texas counties, but it does not include Tarrant County, according to the National Weather Service in Fort Worth.
+A tornado watch was in effect Wednesday for several North Texas counties, but it does not include Tarrant County yet, according to the National Weather Service in Fort Worth.

 The watch is in effect until 10 a.m.
-Wednesday for Texas counties including Archer, Clay, Haskell, Montague, Shackelford, Throckmorton, Young, Baylor, Cooke, Jack, Nolan, Stephens, Wichita, Callhan, Eastland, Jones, Palo Pinto, Taylor and Wise.
+Wednesday for Texas counties including Parker, Archer, Clay, Haskell, Montague, Shackelford, Throckmorton, Young, Baylor, Cooke, Jack, Nolan, Stephens, Wichita, Callahan, Eastland, Jones, Palo Pinto, Taylor and Wise.

-Showers and thunderstorms are still in the forecast for Tarrant County residents on Wednesday through Friday.
+Showers and thunderstorms are still in the forecast for Tarrant County residents on Wednesday through Friday, with isolated to scattered storms expected through early Wednesday afternoon and another round of storms expected to develop later in the afternoon through Wednesday night.
 Some storms may become severe with large hail and damaging downburst winds.

+The severe weather threat will gradually move east and is expected to reach Dallas-Fort Worth by this evening, according to the National Weather Service in Fort Worth.

+A flood warning has been issued for the Trinity River in Dallas County from Thursday evening until Friday afternoon.

 Tarrant County has a 50 percent chance of rain on Wednesday and 90 percent on Wednesday night.